dibrinsofor/emailtracker/readme.md

   - run `db.create_all()` -->

 ### using
-- to run:
+- to package an executable binary:
-  - `python3 build.py -e` to build a one file executable
+  - `python build.py -e` to build a one file executable or `pyinstaller --onefile app.spec`

-  or
+- to run as a flask server:
   - `python build.py -f (debug)` to setup environment and run the app, or
   - `flask --debug run`